 The NSW Community Languages Schools Program offers classes in more than 60 different community languages.

 Classes are held outside normal school hours, usually at local government schools and families may be asked to pay a small fee to enrol their child.
 They are open to any school-aged student attending a NSW government, Catholic or independent school.
 In NSW more than 36,000 students attend every year.

-The NSW Community Languages Schools Program is managed by the Department of Education's Learning and Teaching Directorate on Level 3, 1 Oxford St, Darlinghurst NSW 2010.
-Postal address is Locked Bag 53, Darlinghurst 1300.
+The NSW Community Languages Schools Program is managed by the Department of Education's School Operations and Performance on Level 11, 105 Phillip St, Parramatta NSW 2150.
+Postal address is Level 11, 105 Phillip St Parramatta NSW 2150.
 In NSW almost one third of school students have family ties to a community language other than English.